 Can I make kabobs without a grill?

-While chicken kabobs are traditionally grilled, you can also make kabobs on the stovetop using a grill pan or heavy skillet.
+While kabobs are traditionally grilled, you can also make kabobs on the stovetop using a grill pan or heavy skillet.
 Just like the grill, you’ll preheat the skillet to high heat.
 Pan grill the kabobs in high heat until the meat is cooked through to the desired level of doneness, rotating every few minutes.
 Be careful not to crowd the pan.

 Make ahead instructions: